Mellias-dev/PrceduralGen/README.md

 ### The logic

 All we do here is just generating a noise the dimensions of the grid thanks to the FastNoiseLight Library.
-Then we make an array of float values that stocks the height of the noise for X and Y coordinates and we go through this array attaching a different GameObject to the cell with the given X and Y coordinates according to different range of values in the function FromNoiseToMap :
+Then we make an array of float values that stocks the height of the noise for X and Y coordinates and we go through this array attaching a different GameObject to the cell with the given X and Y coordinates according to different ranges of values in the function FromNoiseToMap :

           private void FromNoiseToMap(float[,] noise)
           {